 Your company’s assets include tangible and intangible items.
 Use the book or market value of those assets to determine your business’s worth.
-Count all the cash, equipment, inventory, real estate, stocks, options, patents, trademarks and customer relationships as you calculate the asset valuation for your business.
+Count all the cash, equipment, inventory, real estate, stocks, options, patents, trademarks, and customer relationships as you calculate the asset valuation for your business.

 2. Historical Earnings Valuation

-A business’s gross income, ability to repay debt and capitalization of cash flow or earnings determines its current value.
+A business’s gross income, ability to repay debt, and capitalization of cash flow or earnings determines its current value.
 If your business struggles to bring in enough income to pay bills, its value drops.
 Conversely, repaying debt quickly and maintaining a positive cash flow improves your business’s value.
 Use all of these factors as you determine your business’s historical earnings valuation.

 3. Relative Valuation

-With the relative valuation method, you determine how much similar businesses would bring if they were sold.
+With the relative valuation method, you determine how much a similar businesses would bring if they were sold.
 It compares the value of your business’s assets to the value of similar assets and gives you a reasonable asking price.

 4. Future Maintainable Earnings Valuation

 The profitability of your business in the future determines its value today, and you can use the future maintainable earnings valuation method for business valuation when profits are expected to remain stable.
-To calculate your business’s future maintainable earnings valuation, evaluate its sales, expenses, profits and gross profits from the past three years.
+To calculate your business’s future maintainable earnings valuation, evaluate its sales, expenses, profits, and gross profits from the past three years.
 These figures help you predict the future and give your business a value today.

 5. Discount Cash Flow Valuation